Video Footage Shows Apparent Khashoggi 'Body Double' Exit Consulate

 "The man in the video, identified by [a Turkish] official as Mustafa al-Madani, was allegedly part of what investigators have said was a hit squad, sent to kill the journalist at the Saudi consulate during a scheduled appointment to get papers for his upcoming wedding," CNN reported.

-On Monday, a spokesman for Turkey's ruling AK Party, Omer Celik, echoed the sentiment that the footage is evidence of Saudi efforts to conceal the killing.
+On Monday, a spokesman for Turkey's ruling Justice and Development Party, Omer Celik, echoed the sentiment that the footage is evidence of Saudi efforts to conceal the killing.
 "We are facing a situation that has been monstrously planned and later tried to be covered up.
 It is a complicated murder," he told reporters, according to Reuters.

-Erdogan's spokesman Ibrahim Kalin also said Monday that Turkey would get to the bottom of what he called a "nefarious murder," the wire service reported.
+Erdogan's spokesman, Ibrahim Kalin, also said Monday that Turkey would get to the bottom of what he called a "nefarious murder," the wire service reported.

 Turkey is conducting an investigation into Khashoggi's death and, according to the state-run Anadolu news agency, intends to search a Saudi diplomatic vehicle found in a parking lot in Istanbul.